vector-atlas/example_analysis_project_management/example_documentation.md

 ## Set the desired output format

 The default output type for `.Rmd` files is `html-document`.
 Change that.
-In the yaml header block specify that you want markdown, and then further specify the variant as follows:
+In the yaml header block specify that you want markdown using `md-document`, and then further specify the variant as follows:

 ``` r
 ---